Frederick William Hall: Memorials

+Frederick William Hall has no known grave.
+His name is on the Menin Gate Memorial to the Missing in Ypres, Belgium, honouring 56,000 troops from Britain, Australia, Canada and India whose final resting place in the Ypres Salient is unknown.
+The Commonwealth War Graves Commission records that he was the son of Mary Hall, of Leytonstone, London, and the late Bombardier F. Hall.

-Frederick William Hall lived on Pine Street, in Winnipeg, Manitoba.
-In 1925, Pine Street was renamed Valour Road because three of Canada's Victoria Cross recipients resided on the same 700 block of that street: Frederick Hall, Leo Clarke and Robert Shankland.
-It is believed to be the only street in the British Commonwealth to have three Victoria Cross recipients to live on it, let alone the same block.
-A bronze plaque is mounted on a street lamp at the corner of Portage Avenue and Valour Road to tell the tale of these three men.
+Hall lived on Pine Street in Winnipeg.
+In 1925, Pine Street was renamed Valour Road because three Victoria Cross recipients resided on the same 700 block of that street: Hall, Leo Clarke and Robert Shankland.
+It is believed to be the only street in the Commonwealth of Nations to have three Victoria Cross recipients live on it.
+A bronze plaque is mounted on a street lamp at the corner of Portage Avenue and Valour Road to tell the tale of the three men.

+He is also remembered in St Helens, Lancashire, where he lived at the time of the 1891 United Kingdom census and used as his home address until he left for Canada in 1910.

+His medals are in the Canadian War Museum.
+The museum has acquired all three Valour Road Victoria Cross medals and they are on permanent display in Ottawa.